anandraju/demo_k8s_setup_tf_ansible_ubuntu/README.md

 # Automation - Kubernetes setup using Terraform & Ansible
-A worked example to provision, Automate and setup Kubernetes cluster(kubeadm) on AWS ec2 instance(ubuntu) using Terraform and Anisble
+A worked example to provision, Automate and setup Kubernetes cluster(**kubeadm - One Master node and One Worker node**) on AWS ec2 instance(ubuntu) using Terraform and Anisble

 #### Requirements
 1. Terraform v0.12